Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Atari STe power!!

-Sliders is a "sports" game by Microids for both models of the best 16-Bit computer - it's the same on either machine but the scrolling is silky smooth on the STe.
-This is a weird game and the boys at Microids sure had a silly idea about sporting events in the future.
+Sliders is a "sports" game by Microids for both models of the best 16-bit computer - it's the same game on either machine but the scrolling is silky smooth on the STe (hardware scrolling?
+50fps and I'm impressed by their dedication).
+Okay, this is a weird game and the boys at Microids sure had a silly idea about sporting events in the future.
 It's like ice hockey meets marble madness - but at frantic speeds.

-The "field" is large so you are first given a smaller map to view, followed by an automated one.
-There are two balls, one is us and the other can be a human or computer-controlled player.
-Like soccer, we chase a little ball hoping to score a goal before our opponent.
+The players aren't people instead, they are balls, not very flattering but, we play as one.
+The other can be a human or computer-controlled player.
+Like soccer, we chase a little ball to score a goal before our opponent.
 The gameplay is furious over a metallic pitch with lots of varied terrain like forced-directional arrows and humps to affect control.
-Realistic physics will affect your momentum which means you have a massive learning curve to master!
-Interestingly, you can alter various elements: thrust, friction and much more.
+Realistic physics will affect your momentum, meaning you have a massive learning curve to master!
+Interestingly, you can alter various elements: thrust, friction and more.

-Sliders is a good idea but badly executed and only really playable when with a friend.
-That's about it really...
+Sliders is a good idea but badly executed due to its difficulty.
+Play only with a friend.

 Hard drive game by 8BitChip and floppies by Old Games Finder